charitha079/Devops_Course_preparation/09_Kubernetes/0_Module/0_Module.md

-### 1)What is Kubernetes?
+### 1)		What is Kubernetes?
 Kubernetes is an open-source container orchestration platform that automates deployment, scaling, self-healing, and lifecycle management of containerized applications, ensuring high availability across distributed infrastructure.

 			Containers vs Pods

-###	2)Container Orchestration :
+###	2)	Container Orchestration :
 As companies began moving from monolithic applications to microservices, they started running hundreds or thousands of containers.
-Running all of them manually quickly became impossible. at that point of time they faced below mentioned problems mostly when running containers in production especially when demand Fluctuated.
+Running all of them manually quickly became impossible,At that point of time they faced below mentioned problems mostly when running containers in production especially when demand Fluctuated.

 		1)	Manual scaling: